-(A) Qualifier (B) Disqualifier 2. \$2,000 owed in debt payments each month and an income of \$6,000 each month-Lenders will typically approve a loan if the client's debt-to-income ratio is less than 36% and other factors are favorable.
-1. A credit report showing two tax liens on the property-Lenders are not likely to approve a client for financing if the client's credit report shows a low credit score, collections, judgments, or liens.
+(A) Qualifier (B) Disqualifier 2. \$500 owed in debt payments each month and an income of \$6,000 each month-Individual lenders may have their own DTI requirements.
+This means that your total monthly debt payments, including your mortgage payment and all other outstanding debts, should not exceed 45% of your gross monthly income.
+A credit report showing two tax liens on the property-Lenders are not likely to approve a client for financing if the client's credit report shows a low credit score, collections, judgments, or liens.
 3. Credit score of 750 on a range between 300 and 850-Lenders will typically approve a client for financing if the client's credit score is high and other factors are favorable.
 4. \$100,000 remaining on the original mortgage, loan request of \$60,000, and current value of home at \$170,000-Lenders are not likely to approve a client for financing if the client's loan-to-value ratio exceeds 80%.
 8. \$200,000 remaining on the original mortgage, loan request of \$50,000, and current value of home at \$400,000- Lenders will typically approve a loan if the client's loan-to-value ratio remains less than 80% and other factors are favorable.
 5. A credit report with a judgment and a delinquency-Lenders are not likely to approve a client for financing if the client's credit report shows a low credit score, collections, judgments, or liens.
 6. \$2,000 owed in debt payments each month and an income of \$2,500 each month-Lenders are not likely to approve a loan if the client's debt-to-income ratio is greater than 36%.

-7. Credit score of 550 on a range between 300 and 850-Lenders are not likely to approve a client for financing if the client's credit report shows a low credit score, delinquencies, judgments, or liens.
+(A) Qualifier (B) Disqualifier 7.
+Credit score of 550 on a range between 300 and 850-Lenders are not likely to approve a client for financing if the client's credit report shows a low credit score, delinquencies, judgments, or liens.